mtorpey/wooden-ships/3-advanced.md

 ### A. Reduced Field-of-Fire

-The ship\'s field of fire in the Basic Game was simplified for the sake of playability.
+The ship's field of fire in the Basic Game was simplified for the sake of playability.
 Ships actually had a more limited field at which a full broadside could be trained at a target, although certain sections could fire at targets outside of this field.